-Remcom offers ray tracing capability for simulating MIMO antennas for 5G, WiFi, and other applications.
-The MIMO version simulates the detailed multipath of MIMO channels while overcoming the increased level of computations required for traditional ray tracing methods.
+Remcom offers a unique ray tracing capability for simulating MIMO antennas for 5G, WiFi, and other applications relevant to today's rapidly advancing technologies.
+The MIMO version of Wireless InSite simulates the detailed multipath of large numbers of MIMO channels while overcoming the increased level of computations required for traditional ray tracing methods.

 Wireless InSite’s MIMO array builder gives users the ability to create 1D, 2D, and 3D antenna arrays.
 Users have control over every aspect of their model and can define unique antenna patterns and orientations for each element.
 All data is accessible, allowing results to be visualized within the context of the scene, as a 2D plot, or exported to a file.
 Post-processing options include received power, complex channel matrix or H-matrix, complex impulse response, times of arrival, directions of arrival, and directions of departure for multipath.